 In addition to national, state, and local laws, students are expected to obey University regulations.
 These regulations clearly state what students must do and some specific things that students must not do if they wish to remain associated with the institution.

 The University does not attempt to define every forbidden action by formal rules.
 In situations not covered by specific regulations, a student should use common sense and be sure that their conduct is at all times consistent with that expected of a mature, responsible individual who has high ethical standards.

 In order to meet emergency situations, make routine maintenance inspections, maintain minimum health and safety standards, and to enforce University regulations, the University or their agent reserves the right to enter students' rooms.

 A Living-Learning Community is a purposeful residential clustering of students who share common academic, cultural, or social interests.
 Each community varies in organization, goals, and curriculums.
-University Housing, in partnership with several academic student affairs units, offers four living-learning communities: Cluster Programming in Hammond Hall, STEM (Science, Technology, Engineering, and Math) Community in Cardinal Newman Hall, Business Community in Tangipahoa Hall, and Sorority Community in Village M. Applicants interest in experiencing a Living-Learning Community should select the corresponding hall when listing hall preferences on the University Housing application.
+University Housing, in partnership with several academic affairs units, offers both living-learning communities and themed housing: Honors in Livingston, Louisiana and Ascension, College of Education open to all halls, STEM (Science, Technology, Engineering, and Math) Community in Cardinal Newman Hall, Business Community in Tangipahoa Hall, and Community Service in St. Tammany, Greek Village for students already in Greek Life and Village M for students interested in pursuing Sorority Life.
+Applicants interested in experiencing a Living-Learning Community or themed housing should select the corresponding hall when listing hall preferences on the University housing application.